Prostate cancer: How do doctors estimate how it will progress?

 M1:

-Localized prostate cancer includes tumors in categories T1 and T2 that have not spread to the lymph nodes (N0) and have not formed metastases (M0).
+The following information is about localized prostate cancer.
+In other words, The cancer is limited to the prostate (T1 and T2 category tumors), has not affected any lymph nodes (N0) and has not metastasized (M0).
 So, for instance, T2a N0 M0 would be one possible TNM classification for a particular case of localized prostate cancer.

 How is the risk of progression determined?